 What claims can I make in a commercial lease dispute in Minnesota?

-The most likely claim for a commercial lease dispute is a breach of contract action, which will be governed by general contract principles and possibly statute.
+The most likely claim for a commercial lease dispute is for breach of contract, which will be governed by general contract principles and possibly statutes.
+For more questions about breach of contract issues, see 50 FAQs About Breach of Contract in Minnesota.

 There may also be claims for misrepresentation, fraud, unjust enrichment, and tort claims.
 The landlord may have eviction remedies available under Chapter 504B of Minnesota Statutes, while the tenant may have habitability remedies.
 It is important to note that commercial tenants receive less protection under Chapter 504B than residential tenants.